FreneticLLC/FreneticScript/README.md

 ### Status

 This project was stable for a time, but is now under a rewrite.
-The rewrite is far from complete and current builds are not usable!
+The rewrite is going well but is not yet complete and current builds are not stable!

 ### Licensing pre-note: